LukeShortCloud/rootpages/markdown/file_systems.md

 > set auth password=pass
 ```

-* Any ACL rules that were created can be overriden by turning off authentication entirely.
+* Any ACL rules that were created can be overridden by turning off authentication entirely.
     * Syntax:
 ```
 > set attribute authentication=0